austinschrader/classified-checker/README.md

 # White House Classified Check React Website

 This website is a single page application built with [React](https://reactjs.org/).
+The intention of the web application is to allow White House security easily screen incoming emails for potentially classified words.
 The website is designed to be as simple as possible and to be easily understood by the user.
 The website is designed to be responsive and user friendly to all devices.
 The website is designed to be easily extensible and easily maintainable.

 ## Live Website

-Simply navigate to https://master.d21tq74n970109.amplifyapp.com/ to see the website hosted live.
+Simply navigate to the AWS hosted website found at: https://master.d21tq74n970109.amplifyapp.com/ to view it live.

 ## Features